 VDS Flushing

-We will need to write a flush routine, which will instruct all source datasets to flush, as well as a routine to release any resources used during I/O.
+We will need to write a VDS flush routine which will instruct all source datasets to flush; we will also need to write a routine that will release any resources used during I/O.

-Modifications to HDF5 Selection Mechanism
+Modifications to the HDF5 Selection Mechanism

 Changes will be required to the existing HDF5 hyperslab routines to support the “unlimited” selections for the VDS feature.
 Hyperslabs with unlimited selections may not be combined with any other selections.
 This will simplify the process of creating a hyperslab, as the library need only record the initial description of the hyperslab (start/stride/count/block).
-Other hyperslab functions, such as iterator functions, will need to be updated to handle unlimited selections by clipping the selection to the extent of the dataspace.
+Other hyperslab functions such as the iterator functions will need to be updated to handle unlimited selections by clipping the selection to the extent of the dataspace.
 We will also need to update the serialized form of a dataspace to account for unlimited selections.

-Modifications to Dataset Layout Object Header Message
+Modifications to the Dataset Layout Object Header Message

 The dataset layout object header message will need to be updated to be able to describe virtual datasets.
 This includes both the in-memory structure and the serialized format written to the file.
-These will need to include the list of selections and paths to source datasets required to construct the VDS.
+These will need to include the list of selections and the paths to source datasets required to construct the VDS.
 This work will use the updated hyperslab routines for serializing selections described above.
 We will also need to update region references to be able to handle unlimited selections, though this work should be minimal, as it should just use the same hyperslab routines.

 VDS APIs and Changes to Existing APIs